-Special Education and Student Services - Add a 1.0 FTE Special Education teacher at Whisconier Middle School to provide services to special needs student population that is growing rapidly.
+Special Education and Student Services - Add a 1.0 FTE Special Education teacher at Brookfield High School to provide services to special needs student population that is growing rapidly.
 Add a 1.0 FTE Social Worker at Whisconier Middle School to support the significantly increased number of students identified with mental health risks and social/emotional deficits.
 The budgeted additional salary costs for these positions are \$100,000.

-The total salary cost of requested 4.0 FTE teaching positions is \$210,000.
+The total salary cost of the proposed teaching positions is \$210,000.